PavanRangani/docs/docs/prd/tasks/tasks.md

 See [Status of the tasks](./overview#status)

-Once “Start date” is passed, system will ensure that status is marked as Ready and system doesn’t allow to change status back to “Notified”.
-On the notification date of the task, If status of the task is not `Ready`, system auto set its status to `Ready`.
+Once `Start date` is passed, system will ensure that status is marked as Ready and system doesn’t allow to change status back to `Notified`.
+On the start date of the task, If status of the task is not `Ready`, system auto set its status to `Ready`.
 If status is other than `Ready`, system doesn't change that status.

 User can change task's status anytime.
 There isn't any restriction.
-User can manually change task status to “Ready” even if its start date is not arrived
+User can manually change task status to `Ready` even if its start date is not arrived.